Digital transformations aren’t just leaving people behind. In some cases, they’re making life harder.

 We’re encouraging organisations that are undertaking digital transformations to:

-• Design their digital transformations to include in-person support, because people in Digital Poverty often need in-person support.
+- Design their digital transformations to include in-person support, which people in digital poverty often need

-We’ve identified Digital Poverty as the exclusion of people from joining in digital aspects of life and society due to a lack of finance, skills and/or connectivity.
+We define digital poverty as being when people are excluded from taking part in digital aspects of life and society, due to a lack of finance, skills, or connectivity.

 The situation for our clients

-Over 100 of our most vulnerable clients disengaged when lockdowns closed our in-person service in March 2020.
-We were worried about how some clients would get help without having phones or internet connections.
+More than 100 of our most vulnerable clients disengaged with us when lockdowns closed our in-person service in early 2020.
+We were worried about how some clients would get help without having access to a phone or the internet.

-October 2021 brought more hardship for people on Universal Credit as £20 per week was taken away from their benefits.
-After essential items like rent, food and utilities, this leaves about £31 a month for someone under 25.
+October 2021 brought more hardship for people on Universal Credit as £20 a week was taken away from their benefits.
+After essential items like rent, food and utilities, this left about £31 a month for someone under 25.

 This puts people on the edge of perpetual debt.

-In 2021, 2million households (7% nationally) had problems affording broadband and/or smartphone costs.
+In 2021, two million households (7% nationally) had problems affording broadband and/or smartphone costs.
 In 2020, only 47% of low incomes UK homes had broadband.
-Despite home internet connections rising by 3% in 2020, 5% of UK adults did not use the internet for a 3month period, while some never used it.
+Despite home internet connections rising by 3% in 2020, 5% of UK adults did not use the internet for a 3-month period, while some never used it.

-The pandemic has pushed the UK to achieve 7year’s worth of digital innovation in just a few months.
-However, in December 2020, only 4.7% of broadband connections were fibre and only 18% of households have full fibre.
+The pandemic has pushed the UK to achieve seven years’ worth of digital innovation in just a few months.
+However, in December 2020, only 4.7% of broadband connections were fibre and only 18% of households have full fibre connectivity.

 There is a suggestion that our digital infrastructure is lagging behind our digital innovations.
 Therefore, many people can’t access the digital services they need.
 This is made worse by a possible future digital skills shortage.
-40% fewer GCSE students taking IT subjects since 2015 means digital support workers may be scarce in the future.
+Forty per cent fewer GCSE students taking IT subjects since 2015 means digital support workers may be scarce in the future.

 Surveys reveal that people who lack access to the internet fall into certain groups.
 These groups include people who: